-Because the appraisal process is a common remedy utilized in Florida homeowner’s insurance claims disputes, policyholders should be aware of grounds that might result in an appraisal award not be enforced, such as bias or lack of independence.
+Because the appraisal process is a common remedy utilized in Florida homeowner’s insurance claims disputes, policyholders should be aware of grounds that might result in an appraisal award not be enforced, such as fraud, bias or lack of independence.
 Policyholders also need to know that the appraisal process does not provide some of the safeguards of a lawsuit, such as formal procedural and evidentiary rules.
 The scope of discovery also might be less expansive.
 The differences between appraisal and litigation make it important for an insured to understand this form of alternate dispute resolution.
 This is the second installment of our two-part blog post highlighting some of the factors a Florida court might consider when determining whether an appraiser should be disqualified based on lack of impartiality.

 Prior Relationship between the Party and the Appraiser

 While a prior existing relationship with the insurer, policyholder, or witnesses will not necessarily disqualify an appraiser, this type of prior affiliation or cooperation could constitute a problem.
-Protection of an insured’s best interests involves inquiring about the relationship of a prospective appraiser with all parties, the referee, and witnesses.
+Protection of an insured’s best interests involves inquiring about the relationship of a prospective appraiser with all parties, the umpire, and witnesses.
 Prospective appraisers should disclose any potential or actual conflicts of interest that might justify disqualification.
 This is an issue that must be investigated prior to initiation of the appraisal process.
 Courts have ruled that neither the insurer nor insured have cause to complain if they allow an appraisal to proceed despite knowledge of facts indicating bias of the appraiser.